leadedspunk/rustycoins/README.md

-# Tauri + Leptos
+# Tauri + Sycamore

-This template should help get you started developing with Tauri and Leptos.
+This template should help get you started developing with Tauri and Sycamore.

 ## Recommended IDE Setup